ARMmbed/mbed-littlefs/DESIGN.md

 '--------'  '--------'  '--------'  '--------'  '--------'  '--------'
 ```

-To get around this, the littlefs, at its heart, stores files backwards.
+To get around this, the littlefs, at its heart, stores files backward.
 Each
 block points to its predecessor, with the first block containing no pointers.
-If you think about for a while, it starts to make a bit of sense.
+If you think about it for a while, it starts to make a bit of sense.
 Appending
-blocks just point to their predecessor and no other blocks need to be updated.
+blocks just point to their predecessor, and no other blocks need to be updated.
 If we update a block in the middle, we will need to copy out the blocks that
-follow, but can reuse the blocks before the modified block.
-Since most file
+follow but can reuse the blocks before the modified block.
+Because most file
 operations either reset the file each write or append to files, this design
 avoids copying the file in the most common cases.